carlosdavila91/santboi/README.md

 ## Heat Demand Model

 With regard to the aim of the study in charge of the university, a physical model was applied to buildings gathered for the investigation.

+_Note for my future self: explore heat demand statistical and machine learning models when data is available_